KonkeyDong/recipes/food/stovetop_rice/README.md

 ## Notes

-1. It is optional to wash your rise before cooking.
-Washing rise will prevent the rice from clumping when you plate it.
+1. It is optional to wash your rice before cooking.
+Washing rice will prevent the rice from clumping when you plate it.
 I personally like my rice a little clumpy.
 1. The seasoned rice goes well with my [Butter Chicken Curry](../butter_chicken_curry/README.md) recipe.
 1. I use white rice simply because you can buy a 25 pound sack for $12.
 You can probably use any kind of (white) rice and have a similar outcome, but you'll have to be the judge of that.